 When a brand’s story resonates with a consumer, it creates a much more memorable connection than typical brand engagement, and customers are more likely to do business with companies that feel more human and approachable.

 In recent years, the idea of material design was everywhere in the UX world – designing with simplicity in mind that mimics the basic aesthetics of paper.
 Designers started to incorporate ideas like folds, shadows, turning pages, seams, and bold colors to craft UX that was intuitive and responded as a user would likely expect.

 Despite the hype about material design, it’s beginning to look like this type of visual UX is just going to be part of something bigger – textile design.
 Textile design describes several different design aesthetics and UX elements working in tandem, like different fibers woven together into one fabric.
 Each fiber or thread has particular elements that set it apart from the others, and each one can be identified on its own quickly, but when all of the different parts come together, a new type of experience emerges.

 The key to textile design for UX is to find the balance between providing a user with options and a variety of visual elements that work together intuitively without becoming overwhelming.
 Remember – minimalism is still important, and textile design is a concept that aims to marry minimalist User experience design with aesthetic appeal and intuitive user navigation.

 UX Impacts the Bottom Line

-The companies that focus on these emerging trends in the UX world are the ones that will be the most memorable and impactful in 2017.
+The companies that focus on these emerging trends in the User experience world are the ones that will be the most memorable and impactful in 2019.
 Make no mistake – UX has a definitive impact on your company’s bottom line.
 Simple UX flaws can hurt your conversion rate and lose valuable business.